-Justice Democrats spokesman Waleed Shahid called out Senate Minority Leader Chuck Schumer (D., N.Y.) and House Majority Whip Steny Hoyer (D., Md.) for "making fun of" Rep. Ilhan Omar (D., Minn.) at AIPAC's annual policy conference last month.
+Justice Democrats spokesman Waleed Shahid called out Senate Minority Leader Chuck Schumer (D., N.Y.) and House Majority Leader Steny Hoyer (D., Md.) for "making fun of" Rep. Ilhan Omar (D., Minn.) at AIPAC's annual policy conference last month.

 "There's a 200-miles-per-hour ideological right-wing war machine coming after Ilhan Omar, and also Rashida Tlaib and Alexandria Ocasio-Cortez, and my question is where is the Democratic Party leadership on this?"
 Shahid said.
 "You didn't see that many comments from candidates today running for president in 2020, you didn't see that many comments from Nancy Pelosi, or Steny Hoyer or Chuck Schumer for that matter."